tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-13-upcoming-tech-comm-roundup-conference.md

 - general
 keywords:
 bitlink: https://idratherbewriting.site/techcommroundup
-summary: "Scott Abel has put together a new conference called <a href='https://technicaldocumentationroundup.com/'>Technical Documentation Roundup</a>, held May 21-23, 2019, in Menlo Park, California.
+description: "Scott Abel has put together a new conference called <a href='https://technicaldocumentationroundup.com/'>Technical Documentation Roundup</a>, held May 21-23, 2019, in Menlo Park, California.
 If you're interested in attending the conference, there's currently an opportunity to get two tickets for the price of one."
 ---

 I asked Scott to tell me a little bit about the conference.
 Here's the high-level description: